SMOK are a Chinese Electronic Cigarette manufacturer based in Shenzhen, China with a very substantial catalogue of vaping products to their name.

 Running the device, in VW mode, at its maximum output with the TFV4 Micro and 0.3 ohm fused Clapton core installed, the device performed very well but it’s really not advisable.

-There was no reduction in flavor and cloud production was definitely above my usual standard.
+My 12 Monkeys e-liquid showed no reduction in flavor and cloud production was definitely above my usual standard.

 60W offered great performance, the flavor was clean and clouds very respectable.